BM, Loma Linda University

 Doctor of Musical Arts, Peabody Institute of Johns Hopkins University

-Lau attended Loma Linda University, graduating with a Bachelor of Music Degree in Piano Performance - high honors while winning the Dean's Award of Arts and Sciences.
+Lau attended Loma Linda University, graduating with a Bachelor of Music Degree in Piano Performance – high honors while winning the Dean’s Award of Arts and Sciences.
 He then attended the Peabody Conservatory of Music, becoming a member of the Pi Kappa Lambda honorary society while earning Masters and Doctoral degrees.
 His major teachers include Lillian Freundlich, Anita Norskov Olsen, Samuel Sanders, and Jerome Lowenthal.
 Dr. Lau is a dedicated educator of music and has given masterclasses and clinics throughout the United States.
-He has taught at the Pennsylvania Academy of Music, the College of Notre Dame of Maryland and is currently Associate Professor of Music at Washington Adventist University and on the faculty of the New England Music Camp.
+He has taught at the Pennsylvania Academy of Music, the College of Notre Dame of Maryland and is currently the Chair of the Department of Music at Washington Adventist University and on the faculty of the New England Music Camp.

 Research and Professional Activities: